This article explores the relationship between green tea and calories, providing a detailed overview of the topic.[1]

 - Fluid intake: Drinking tea increases overall fluid consumption, which can promote feelings of fullness.

-One study showed that people who drank green tea with a meal reported feeling more full than those who drank water10.
-Another showed reduced hunger and increased fullness with green tea extract compared to a placebo11.
+One study showed that people who drank green tea with a meal reported feeling more full than those who drank water.
+Another showed reduced hunger and increased fullness with green tea extract compared to a placebo.[30]

 However, results vary, and more research is needed.
 Any appetite-suppressing effects appear to be mild.[31]